BalajiKs171095/mbcrump.github.io/_posts/2015-04-22-running-jekyll-locally.md

 	bundle exec jekyll serve --baseurl ''
 	{% endhighlight %}
 <br>
 This simply overwrites the baseurl value with no value.
-There are other ways that you can maintain two .yml files, but I found this to be a pain.
 Now simply navigate out to [http://127.0.0.1:4000/](http://127.0.0.1:4000/) and your links should be pointing to the local version instead of your github page or custom domain.<br>
+> Note: There are other ways that you can maintain two .yml files (one for development and one for production) located [link](http://www.jaredwolff.com/blog/jekyll-local-preview/).

 I hoped this helped, I was beginning to pull my hair out!